khulaifi95/ACS/Project/Report/Report.md

 We consider the environment to be consisted of three main objects: the self-controllable puck, the ice sheet and other stones in the same form of the puck.
 The models are created in unified robotic description format, i.e. *.urdf* files.
 Basically, it describes all the necessary properties of a robot for collision and physics simulation.
 The sheet with icy surface is a resized anatomy to the real curling court, with three vertical walls blocking objects out of the designated area.
 The aspect ratio of the slide is 1:10.
 Two houses are located at both ends of the sheet, which are composed of 4 concentric circles with radii of 0.15m, 0.61m, 1.22m and 1.83m.
 Other components of the sheet is simplified for more efficient experiments.
 The friction on the sheet is the most important invariant physical property that could affect the curling play.
 Considering the simultaneous rotation and sliding of the stone, we set both the lateral and rotational friction coefficient of the sheet according to empirical statistics.
 Notice the centre of home base is set as the origin in coordinate system.

 The stones used by both teams are in the same form except colours.
 Geometrically, the stone is a short cylinder with rounded edges.
 The flat running surface at the bottom is about 3/4 of the outer diameter.
 We ignore the handle on real stones to build it in a regular shape.
-To improve the effectiveness of visual input, the friendly and opposite stones are painted with black and 50% grey materials which can be easily distinguished in the white background of the ice sheet.
+To improve the effectiveness of visual input, the friendly and opposite stones are painted with read and blue materials which can be easily distinguished in the white background of the ice sheet.
 The weight of each stone is set to be about 18 kg.

 The interactions between stones and environment are also confined within the simulator.
 The cue stone is programmed to be exerted with an initial push and a slight spin in each round.
 Due to the limitation of exact rotation simulation, we treat the spin as a random noise that out of the control of an agent.
 Thus the action space only considers initial velocity on the direction of orthogonal axes as a controllable task.
 The state of environment is rendered visually by the internal Bullet engine.
-We use a bird view camera to observe the entire curling court.
+We use a bird view camera to observe the entire scoring are on the curling court.
 The rendered image is then pre-processed as the 2-dimensional visual input of the model.

 Other standing stones are randomly positioned on the path to the house behind the hog line, i.e. the legitimate scoring zone.
 The number of stones on the sheet vary from 0 to 10, indicating different states that a player might face in the game.
 A clear curling sheet means the goal is simply to figure out how to throw the stone to the centre of house.
 A more complex scenario with stones from both sides incurs strategies of a single throw.
 The stone can be used to *promote* another friendly stone or knock out the enemies.
 Notice that common strategies in real-world curling include playing guardian stones that can protect scoring stones in the house from opposites.
 Such adversarial move is a result of continuous competitive game, which is ignored in the single round curling play.